mobizt/ESP-Mail-Client/src/README.md

-# ESP Mail Client Arduino Library for ESP32, ESP8266, SAMD21 and RP2040
+# ESP Mail Client Arduino Library for ESP32, ESP8266, SAMD21

-The detail and usage of the available functions in the latest version (1.3.1) are showed below.
+The detail and usage of the available functions in the latest version (1.3.2) are showed below.

 ## Global functions